quarmech/QMProject/README.md

 - Getting inputs and outputs: page 58

 Sequences in IMAC are set to control joystick
-    1. high speed
+- 1. high speed
-    2. low speed
+- 2. low speed
-    3. off
+- 3. off

+WARNING: if you turn on joystick for axis whos wires are not connected to amplifier, the motor will just move in the negative position ignoring limits!

+Homeing methods are set in CME software

+Input should end in **\n**.
+Responses end in **\r**